 Pope Francis Issues Rules Requiring Priests And Nuns To Report Abuse

-Pope Francis has issued new rules requiring priests and nuns to report incidents of abuse or cover-ups to church authorities, saying "the crimes of sexual abuse offend Our Lord, cause physical, psychological and spiritual damage to the victims and harm the community of the faithful."
+Pope Francis has issued new rules obligating priests and nuns to report incidents of abuse or cover-ups to church authorities, saying, "The crimes of sexual abuse offend Our Lord, cause physical, psychological and spiritual damage to the victims and harm the community of the faithful."

-The sweeping new regulations are Francis' latest effort to combat sexual abuse involving the Church, a long-running and painful issue that has cast a shadow on his papacy.
+The sweeping new regulations are Francis' latest effort to combat sexual abuse involving the church, a long-running and painful issue that has cast a shadow on his papacy.

 The papal decree also sets up new procedures to hold more-senior church authorities such as bishops accountable for committing abuse or for covering up the crimes of others.
 And it requires that within a year, churches must establish "one or more public, stable and easily accessible systems for submission of reports."

-Priests and nuns will be required to report the sexual abuse of minors and adults, as well as crimes related to child pornography, and obligates them to report if they know that a superior has covered up those crimes.
+Priests and nuns will be required to report the sexual abuse of minors and adults, as well as crimes related to child pornography, and are obligated to report if they know that a superior has covered up those crimes.

 "In order that these phenomena, in all their forms, never happen again, a continuous and profound conversion of hearts is needed, attested by concrete and effective actions that involve everyone in the Church," the pope said in the decree, which takes effect June 1.